 Pipeline Location/Route (Letter 1.1) - The resubmission includes a high level justification for the pipeline location in section 3.1 with the location selected based on minimising pipeline length in Marine Park Habitat Protection Zone and in KEF areas, reducing span correction activities and eliminates secondary stabilisation, reducing inspection, maintenance and repair requirements during operations & reduced construction time frame (s3.1).
 The EP has been updated and includes a description of the seabed characteristics for each KP (section 4.4) from two previous geophysical surveys of the pipeline route (Fugro, 2016 and DOF 2018) which provides a greater description of the seabed characteristics.
-The description of the pipeline route has been significantly improved in the EP resubmission however the EP does not demonstrate or detail that the selected route is the most environmentally appropriate route (e.g. no comparison of other routes).QUERY - Justification of the seabed mapping/characteristics (s4.4) to try and illustrate the impact (or lack of) based on these premises. e.g. No evidence to demonstrate the selected route is more environmentally appropriate than a route 500m or 1km away.
+The description of the pipeline route has been significantly improved in the EP resubmission however the EP does not demonstrate or detail that the selected route is the most environmentally appropriate route (e.g. no comparison of other routes).QUERY - Justification of the selected route is based on the high level factors described in section 3.1 as well as the improved seabed mapping/characteristics (s4.4) to try and illustrate the impact (or lack of) based on these premises. e.g. No evidence to demonstrate the selected route is more environmentally appropriate than a route 500m or 1km away.